jim-hackbarth-1/ui-kit/README.md

 UI-KIT will attempt to dynamically import the javascript file as a Javascript module.
 Within this module there are a few expectations specific to UI-KIT:
 - (Required) UI-KIT expects to find an exported `createModel()` function that returns the model for the component.
-- (Optional) If the object returned by `createModel()` has an async method named `initialize()`, UI-KIT will call that method after the model is created.
+- (Optional) If the object returned by `createModel()` has an async method named `onRenderStart()`, UI-KIT will call that method after the model is created.
-- (Optional) If the object returned by `createModel()` has an async method named `onLoadedInDocument()`, UI-KIT will call that method after the component's template has been processed and the resulting markup added to the document.
+- (Optional) If the object returned by `createModel()` has an async method named `onRenderComplete()`, UI-KIT will call that method after the component's template has been processed and the resulting markup added to the document.

 > Example of a component's javascript file:
 > ```javascript